theNewDynamic/oregonsadventurecoast.com/content/blog/the-visitor-center-reopens-at-the-south-slough-national-estuarine-research-reserve.md

 ![](/img/south-slough-nerr-blog-695x322-jpg.png)

-The Visitor Center, which has interpretive exhibits on coastal ecosystems, plants and animals, cultural history, science, is now open to the public every Tuesday through Saturday, from 10 a.m. to 4 p.m.
-Restrooms for trail users, interpretive program attendees, and other visitors are open Monday through Saturday, from 8 a.m. to 4 p.m.
+**The Visitor Center, which has interpretive exhibits on coastal ecosystems, plants and animals, cultural history, science, is now open to the public every Tuesday through Saturday, from 10 a.m. to 4 p.m.** Restrooms for trail users, interpretive program attendees, and other visitors are open Monday through Saturday, from 8 a.m. to 4 p.m.

+{{< spacer 50 >}}

 ### **A New Exhibit!**